publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch136/m__us_usc_t10_s2282.md

     A prior section 2282, added [Pub.
 L. 106–398][/us/pl/106/398], § 1 \[\[div.
 A\], title I, § 131(a)(1)\], Oct.
 30, 2000, [114 Stat.
 1654][/us/stat/114/1654], 1654A–28; amended [Pub.
 L. 108–136, div.
 A, title X][/us/pl/108/136/dA/tX], § 1031(a)(14), Nov.
 24, 2003, [117 Stat.
 1597][/us/stat/117/1597], related to annual report on the B–2 bomber aircraft, prior to repeal by [Pub.
 L. 112–81, div.
 A, title X][/us/pl/112/81/dA/tX], § 1061(13)(A), Dec.
 31, 2011, [125 Stat.
 1583][/us/stat/125/1583].

- __Authority to Provide Support to National Military Forces of Allied Countries for Counterterrorism Operations in Africa__
+ __Authority To Provide Support to National Military Forces of Allied Countries for Counterterrorism Operations in Africa__

 [Pub.
 L. 114–92, div.
 A, title XII][/us/pl/114/92/dA/tXII], § 1207, Nov.
 25, 2015, [129 Stat.
 1040][/us/stat/129/1040], provided that: